From Dutch aarden

 From Old English becca

-"pick-axe", an occupational surname.
+meaning "pickaxe", an occupational surname.

-German occupational name from Middle High German becke
+Derived from Middle High German becker

-Derived from Middle High German belz
+Derived from Middle English beste

-derives from the Middle High German biutel
+From Middle High German biutel

 Occupational name for a person who raised or hunted birds.

-Name for someone who worked with tin or sheet metal, from German blech
+Occupational name for someone who worked with tin or sheet metal, from German blech

-Means "a worker of lead", derived from German blei
+Occupational name for a worker of lead, derived from German blei

 Occupational name for a peasant farmer, from Middle English bonde

-Occupational name meaning "cooper (barrel maker)" in German.
+Occupational name meaning "cooper, barrel maker" in German.

-Means "brass worker", derived from Old English brœs
+Means "brass worker", derived from Old English bræs

 "to cut" and bois

-Means "a bread baker" from Middle High German brot
+Means "bread baker" from Middle High German brot

-Occupational name for a scribe, derived from Middle English bulle
+Occupational name derived from Irish bróg

 Occupational name for a butcher, derived from Old French bouchier